Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Sample-efficient learning with a generative model

-\end{itemize} Crucially, the above objects are all constructed from the perspective of a single player (either the max-player or the min-player), and hence resemble those needed to operate a ``single-agent'' MDP (as opposed to MARL).
+\end{itemize} Crucially, the above objects are all constructed from the perspective of a single player, and hence resemble those needed to operate a ``single-agent'' MDP (as opposed to MARL).
 As such, the complexity of storing/updating the above objects only scales with the aggregate size of the individual action space, rather than the size of the product action space.

 \paragraph{Main steps of the proposed algorithm.} As mentioned above, our algorithm collects multiple rounds of independent samples for each $h$.
-In what follows, let us describe the proposed procedure for the max-player in the $k$-th round for step $h$; the procedure for the min-player proceeds analogously. \begin{itemize} \item[1.] {\em Sampling and model estimation.} For each $(s,a)\in \cS\times \cA$, draw an {\em independent} sample as follows
+In what follows, let us describe the proposed procedure for the $i$-th player in the $k$-th round for step $h$. \begin{itemize} \item[1.] {\em Sampling and model estimation.} For each $(s,a_i)\in \cS\times \cA_i$, draw an {\em independent} sample as follows